Nick March 29th, 2015

-Scripts, OEM software tools have been made available, but quite often these tools were expensive and not really designed for engineering and/or manufacturing.
+Scripts, OEM software tools have been made available, but quite often these tools were expensive and not really designed for engineering needs.

-I had the same issue as many others, had data available in the log files, but it was so damn hard to get them out of there and make them useful, meaningful in a good report.
+I had the same issue as many others, had data available in the log files, but it was so damn hard to get them out of there and make them useful, meaningful, summarized in a good report.

 I couldn’t find too much help checking available solutions from ICT manufacturers like HP (Agilent), IFR (Marconi), Genrad and then I’ve started thinking how can it be done?

-Now that data are nicely organized, in a MySQL database purposely built for easy access, creating reports should be an easy task now.
+Now that data are nicely organized, in a MySQL database purposely built for easy access, creating reports should be an easy task.